 A telephoto lens is used to photograph subjects from far away.
 They go from telephoto (70mm – 300mm and 34° – 8°) and super telephoto (300mm – 600mm and 8° – 4°).

-The telephoto is great for portraits, the super is perfect for action photography and astrophotography.
+The telephoto or zoom lenses are great for portraits, the super is perfect for action photography and astrophotography.

 The Canon EF 70-300mm f/4-5.6L IS USM is a perfect example.

-They are generally lighter, faster, cheaper and produce better quality images.
+They are generally lighter, faster, cheaper and produce better image quality.
 The Canon EF 50mm f/1.8 STM is a great example.

-A zoom lens has a variable focal length, so you can move from a wide angle, through a standard focal length to a telephoto in one lens.
+A zoom lens has a variable focal length or zoom range, so you can move from a wide angle, through a standard focal length to a telephoto in one lens.

 They are very versatile, allowing you to keep your gear to a minimum.
 They are heavier and more expensive, due to extra mechanisms and glass inside the lens.